krishnaclouds/krishnaclouds.github.io/_posts/2024-06-22-the-daily-glance.markdown

 The blanket, a silent witness to nights seeking peaceful sleep, carries the hopes of beautiful dreams.
 In this still life, the mundane becomes magical, a testament to the unseen layers of everyday existence.

-Sometimes the most profound stories are found not in grand gestures, but in these quiet daily glances that surround us—if only we pause long enough to truly see them.
+Sometimes the most profound stories are found not in grand gestures, but in these quiet daily glances that surround us - if only we pause long enough to truly see them.